MauritzOnline/WebFrameworkPHP/README.md

 ## CORS

 Implementing CORS handling is not something I feel is necessary.
 The point of this framework is to only provide what is necessary and potential security benefits.
-As such if you want to add CORS handling you can add it to all loaded routes by adding it above your call to `start()`.
+As such if you want to add CORS handling you can add it to all loaded routes by adding it above your call to `start()` or using a global middleware.
 Also since CORS can be handled in various ways, implementing it would be counter productive.

 > CORS handling can also be added on a per route basis.
-If this is done then it has to be added before `send()`, `send_json()`, `send_json_body()` or `render_html()`.
+If this is done then it has to be added before `send()`, `send_json()`, `send_json_body()`, `send_file()`.

-**Example all routes:**
+**Example, all routes:**

 ```php
 <?php